 In all, Madagascar never crosses the threshold to good; in fact, it is pretty much the quintessential mid 2000s Dreamworks movie, which is not a compliment.
 But it’s definitely watchable.
 My daughters had a blast; I had a pretty good time, too.

 There are a couple of interesting stories in the production of Madagascar.
-Apparently a whole subplot of Gloria the hippo being pregnant and Melman the giraffe being in love with her was cut late into production.
+My favorite: Apparently a whole subplot of Gloria the hippo being pregnant and Melman the giraffe being in love with her was cut late into production.
 It got to the point of test screenings — I’m wondering if any of those scenes are on the DVD.
 But test audiences thought it was too adult in tone, and the Dreamworks execs worried they’d get a PG-13 rating with the zoo breeding innuendos, so it got axed.